 As new parents, you will want to do everything possible to protect your baby from coronavirus (COVID-19).

-The UK government’s current recommendation for social distancing means that I cannot offer home visits at the moment.
+The UK government’s current recommendation for social distancing means that I am only offering home visits for emergency cases at the moment.
 However, I have years of experience in offering support online and regularly use WhatsApp Video, FaceTime, Skype and Zoom to work with women and their families.
 Please contact me in the normal way and we can arrange a time to connect virtually when your baby is likely to be hungry.
 Payment can be made by bank transfer, for the reduced fee of £75 for an hour or £40 for half an hour.
 For anyone in financial difficulties, I have set up a justgiving page so that you can donate any amount, at your discretion, to Medecins Sans Frontieres.

 Discussing breastfeeding with a stranger over video might seem like an odd idea.
 Please rest assured that I will not be embarrassed and I hope that you will be relaxed in my virtual company.
 I asked recent clients for feedback about their consultations and here is a selection of what they said: